Decorative Metal Etching

 Metal etching services are used for a wide variety of decorative and industrial applications.
 Some of the decorative metal etching applications offered by United Western Enterprises include musical instrument decoration, firearm engraving, jewelry designs, trophy and plaque decoration, architectural engraving, furnishing embellishments, hardware detailing, and etching for the aerospace and auto industries.

-What is the History of Metal Etching?
+What is the History of Decorative Metal Etching?

 Traditionally, most metal etching was performed on softer products like copper and zinc, then it was applied to stronger metals like steel.
 Some of the finest examples of early metal etching can be seen on medieval artifacts like suits of armor, swords, plates, cups, and guns.

-In the mid-early 16th century, a German craftsman named Daniel Hopfer created the process within the world of printmaking in which plates were covered with acid resistant wax before it was scraped away to expose the metal necessary for creating a print die with a fine-point etching needle.
+In the mid-early 16th century, a German craftsman named Daniel Hopfer created the process within the world of printmaking in which plates were covered with acid resistant wax before it was scraped away to expose the metal necessary for creating a print die with a fine point etching needle.
 Once the wax was scraped off the plate was dipped in acid.
 The acid would dissolve the exposed metal leaving behind the etched words and lines.
 Then, the resulting plates were covered with ink and pressed to paper for the purpose of printing.

 Hopfer used such iron plates to decorate armor and swords.
 In fact, three examples of his work can be seen today: a 1536 shield in Madrid’s Real Armeria, a sword from the same period in Nuremberg Germany at the Germanisches National Museum, and horse armor at the German Historical Museum in Berlin.
 Furthermore, several of his plates can be seen in museums around the world.
 Thanks to Hopfer’s work, metal etching soon replaced metal engraving and chemical etching became a standard service.

-From this transition photochemical etching emerged in the 1th century when Swiss botanist John Senebier discovered that some plant resins exposed to light hardened and became insoluble to turpentine.
-In its early stage, chemical photo etching was done with the application of a liquid acid-resistant resin to metal was applied and exposed to light, then the light left an outline around the areas that were covered.
+From this transition photochemical etching emerged in the 1st century when Swiss botanist John Senebier discovered that some plant resins exposed to light hardened and became insoluble to turpentine.
+In its early stage, chemical photo etching was done with the application of a liquid acid-resistant resin to metal that was applied and exposed to light, then the light left an outline around the areas that were covered.

 In 1927 photochemical machining surfaced in commercial use when Aktiebolaget Separator, a Swedish company, used it for edge filter production.
 The company patented the process for cutting gap filters, and the method spread in popularity at the dawn of World War II when significantly harder metals were being etched and the need for foil etched parts was high.
 From this point, metal etching technology rapidly evolved.
 In fact, most contemporary practices use the same principles and components from that time, and with the more recent addition of CNC technology and advancements in etchants and maskants, we have decorative metal etching as it exists today.